nealbp6/SoundMatch/README.md

 ---

+## Limitations

+- Hand-crafted features capture surface acoustic properties (timbre, rhythm) but not deeper musical meaning.
+Two songs that feel similar to a human listener may not be close in this feature space.
+- Distances are unitless — only relative ranking is meaningful.
+- Long input songs (≥30 sec) are processed in full, but FMA training tracks are uniformly 30 seconds, so feature comparability decreases for very long inputs.
+- A learned audio embedding (e.g., CLAP, OpenL3) would likely produce better-quality similarity at the cost of complexity.

+---

 ## AI Disclosure

-Claude (Anthropic) was used to assist with explanations, code review and documentation polish.
+Claude (Anthropic) was used to assist with explanations, code review, and documentation polish.
 All design, architecture, and implementation decisions were made and verified by the author.

 ---